mfedatto/mfedatto.com/docs/resume.md

 After that, yet at [B3 - Brasil, Bolsa, Balcão](http://b3.com.br), I worked at their website both sustaining and developing new features, making all kind of integrations with several systems to attend the regulations and needs of the capitals market.

+> One of the most competent and professional co-workers I've ever worked with

 I also worked at [Netshoes](https://www.netshoes.com.br/) for a couple of months delivering a build and deploy automation solution using Microsoft Team Foundation Services.